-The cockatiel enjoys spending time on perches outside and indoors, but they need a dedicated enclosed space to spend some of their time in while alone or when a lot of commotion is going on in the house.
+The cockatiel enjoys spending time on perches outside and indoors, but they need a dedicated enclosed space to spend some of their time alone or when a lot of commotion is going on in the house.
 Their cage should be large enough to accommodate multiple perches, a few hanging toys, food and water bowls, and lots of wing flapping.

 A cage that features an oversized door is ideal so that the bird can make its own way back into its habitat when the time comes.
 These birds like to forage, so they should be provided with newspaper and hay on the bottom of their cage for foraging reasons.
 Crumbled millet or a sprinkle of seeds can be poured over the ground cover to make foraging fun.

 They should be allowed out of their cage regularly to interact with other household members.
 They can be provided with multiple resting areas throughout the house where they can hang out without ruining furniture.
 A shoulder to sit on at least occasionally is a must as well.

 When it comes to grooming, cockatiels are easy to deal with.
 Their nails should be trimmed regularly to keep scratching to a minimum.
 Their cage habitat should be cleaned multiple times each week to help keep their feathers clean.
 They should also be provided with a bathing bowl to clean themselves in.
 If these birds get dirty, they can be gently cleaned under running water or “sponge bathed” with the help of a damp cloth.